dictvm/blog/content/posts/2020-10-27-scroll-micropayments.md

 ---
 layout: post
-title: "Micropayments are probably the future of news publishing"
+title: "Micropayments and the future of news publishing"
 date: 2020-12-16 01:00:00
 ---

 Every now and then, I worry about the state of news and reporting on the Internet.
 Free access to high quality news reporting is often considered to be a birth-defect or the original sin of the Internet, since it forces publishers to live off of advertising, leading to engagement becoming the primary KPI to target.
 Not to forget that publications might be less critical torwards big advertisers.
 People's attention is also easier to catch by creating a reality in which there's no nuance, where there's just good and evil, black and white, democrat and republican - you get the gist of it.
 There have been attempts to fix the news but none actually gained sufficient traction to actually matter.

-I couple of months ago I stumbled upon [Scroll](https://scroll.com/friend/gu44o107b7633bf2i1j75kp0lf) via Twitter.
+A couple of months ago I stumbled upon [Scroll](https://scroll.com/friend/gu44o107b7633bf2i1j75kp0lf) via Twitter.
 Scroll works by collecting a small fee from all of their users that is split to partipating partner publications based on each user's time spent on the respective publication.
 In return their users get to view partnering site without advertising.
 While I'm not crazy enough to use the Internet without an adblocker, I still want to ensure the survival of a couple of publications that I enjoy to read, whether they focus on politics, gadgets or culture.
 Knowing that I'm doing my part by paying a small fee each month to keep the flow of interesting content and heavily researched analysis coming, is a pretty good feeling.
 A couple of publications that I consume regularly already support Scroll and I hope Scroll will keep on growing.

 I don't believe that having one subscription for each publication you're interested in is going to scale.
 Keeping track of Netflix, Amazon Prime, Spotify, Youtube Premium, Disney+ and Apple+ is already extremely annoying.
 Now imagine you'd be quite well off in financial terms and you wanted to ensure the long-term survival of a couple of publications that you care for, especially in times where right-wing publications have the advantage of not having to fact-check anything.